Yongchang-Su/QIoT/README.md

  # QIoT

 This package is build for quantiles inference of treatment effects.
-It mainly involves hypothesis testing and constructing confidence regions for treatment effects under stratified randomized experiments and observational studies.
+It mainly involves hypothesis testing and constructing confidence regions for quantiles of treatment effects under stratified randomized experiments and observational studies.

 ## Install
 with `devtools `: